mattHay/FGT_phylogenomics/README.md

-# PROJECT: Global phylogenetic structure of the female genital tract microbiome
+Global phylogenetic structure of the female genital tract microbiome

 This repository is associated with a paper in preperation for submission (soon to be bioRxiv'd):